diekhans/intronProspector/docs/intronProspector.1.md

 > Write the intron BED with the bounds of the intron.
 The score is the number of alignments spanning the junction.

+`-p FILE, --pass-through=FILE`

+> Pass through input BAM/SAM records to this file, used for constructing pipelines with `/dev/stdin` is specified.
+CRAM output is not support, these will be written as BAM.

 BUGS
 ====